 User-written object module libraries can be used as input to the Task Builder, either directly or through LINK.
-The Task Builder (TKB) searches for definitions of all global symbols referenced in your program in the following fashion.
-First, TKB searches other modules included in the LINK command, then it searches a user-written object module library included in the LINK command, and finally it searches the system library.
+The Task Builder (TKB) searches for definitions of all global symbols referenced in your program in the following fashion:

+- 1. Searches other modules included in the LINK command - 2.
+Searches a user-written object module library included in the LINK command - 3.
+Searches the system library

-User-written macro libraries hold source macros for use as input by the MACRO-ll Assembler, either directly or through MACRO.
+User-written macro libraries hold source macros for use as input by the MACRO-11 Assembler, either directly or through MACRO.
 The assembler searches the library you specify for macros listed in .MCALL statements and called in your source program before searching the system macro library.